lorrainenediya-uy1/Master-s-project/Context_for_Internship_EN.md

 In TMDCs containing heavy metals (such as tungsten W or molybdenum Mo), **spin-orbit coupling** is a significant relativistic phenomenon.
 It describes the interaction between an electron's spin and its orbital motion.
 This coupling:
 -   **Splits electronic bands**: It induces a splitting of energy levels (spin splitting) in the valence and conduction bands, particularly pronounced at the K and K' points of the Brillouin zone.
 -   **Influences transport and optical properties**: This splitting can be harnessed to control electron spin with light, opening prospects for opto-spintronics.
--   **Crucial for certain spintronic applications**: Spin manipulation is at the heart of future information and communication technologies.
+-   ** for certain spintronic applications**: Spin manipulation is at the heart of future information and communication technologies.

 ## 5. Theoretical calculation methodology: Understanding the invisible

-To quantitatively evaluate the photosensitizing potential of TMDCs and understand the underlying atomic and electronic mechanisms, we employ a **multi-scale computational approach** based on the fundamental principles of quantum mechanics.
+To quantitatively assess the photosensitizing potential of TMDCs and elucidate their atomic and electronic mechanisms, we utilize a multi-scale computational approach grounded in the fundamental principles of quantum mechanics.
 This methodology allows for detailed exploration of complex materials and interactions, thus guiding design and optimization even before experimental synthesis.

 ### 5.1 Density functional theory (DFT)